Acer521/Veritas/src/site/notes/Veritas Publishing/Acceptance and Commitment Therapy - Techniques for thoughts and feelings.md

 Take action even when the mind screams "can't."
 Try it: say "I can't lift my arm" and lift it.
 Now.

 The mind is never always the boss.
-You can take action first, think later—a lesson we will expand more later.
+You can take action first, think late.

 # Technique for Negative Thoughts: Cognitive Defusion
 We have millions of intrusive thoughts a day and they color our view of the world without us noticing.
 It often spirals to an endless loop of overthinking and self-sabotage.
 Thoughts are dangerous if we *fuse* into them—the act of giving it attention, treating it as truth, allowing it to control us, or even fighting it with evidence.
 It only makes you struggle or run.

 ***Cognitive defusion*** is a skill that reduces the grip of negative emotions by **separating yourself from your thoughts** and observing them objectively before letting them go.
 Instead of getting hooked by them.
 Primarily, it enables you to *be present and take effective action*.